coden-arfat/react_practics_2_working_hooks/README.md

-## this is not a project , i am just practicing react hook
+## note : This is not a project , I am just practicing react hook